georgeromarrr/rsb-landing-page/README.md

 - Responsiveness
 - The UI design will not display below the 374px max-width viewport
 - This Project is best to use with Google Chrome Browser
+- This Project is intended as a Single Page Only, but you may able to redirect to the other empty pages

 ## How To Use